nilearn/nilearn/doc/data_analysis/decoding.rst

     2. Perform a state-of-the-art decoding analysis of fMRI data.
     3. Perform even more sophisticated analyses of fMRI data.

-Data loading and preprocessing
+Data loading and preparation
 ================================

 Launch ipython::

   $ ipython -pylab

-First, load the data using the tutorial's data downloader, :func:`nilearn.datasets.fetch_haxby_simple`:
+First, load the data using nilearn's data downloader, :func:`nilearn.datasets.fetch_haxby_simple`:

 .. literalinclude:: ../../plot_haxby_decoding.py
     :start-after: ### Load Haxby dataset ########################################################
     :end-before: ### Preprocess data ###########################################################

-Then preprocess the data:
+Then prepare the data:

 - compute the mean of the image to replace anatomic data
 - mask data X and transpose the matrix, so that its shape becomes